 As the saying goes, nothing worthwhile in life is ever easy, but more importantly, we subscribe to the belief that the whisky is ready when it is ready.
 We do not aim for a particular age and decant it precisely on that day or to a strict production schedule, rather we will monitor the whisky as it approaches maturation and decant it from cask when we feel it is at its absolute best - balancing the flavour and influence of the malt, spirit and cask.
-In saying that, we are hoping to launch Archie Rose Single Malt Whisky late 2020.
+In saying that, we’re delighted to finally announce the launch of our Single Malt Whisky from Monday 28 September, 2020.

 You may also be interested in

 - A Guide to Cooking with Archie Rose Whisky and New MakeThere’s nothing quite like a global pandemic and nation-wide semi-lockdown to get the creative juices flowing in your kitchen.
 Here are some brilliant, indulgent ways to make the most of that bottle of Rye Malt Whisky and Six Malt New Make in the kitchen.Read More

 - From smoke tainted grapes to a Shiraz Spirit and Brandy: an update on progress with senior distiller Trynt XavierWe caught up with senior distiller Trynt to pick his brains on the science behind smoked tainted grapes, the labour intensive distilling process, and what we can expect once the Shiraz Spirit and Brandy reaches the bottle.Read More